NMItools/naissus_reports/README.md

 Description
 ---
-Tool for creating reports of the water production volumes acquired from SCADA database (SQL Server) and visualizing flowmeters data with graphs in Jupyter Notebook (pandas + bokeh)
+Tool for creating reports of the water wells production volumes (city of Niš) acquired from SCADA database (SQL Server) and visualizing flowmeters data with graphs in Jupyter Notebook (pandas + bokeh)